 A customs union is a type of free trade agreement (FTA) which involves the removal of tariff barriers between members, together with the acceptance of a common (unified) external tariff (CET) against non-members.

-Countries that export to the customs union only need to make a single payment (duty), once the goods have passed through the border.
+Countries that export to other countries in the customs union only need to make a single payment (duty), once the goods have passed through the border.
 Once inside the union goods can move freely without additional tariffs.
 Tariff revenue may then be shared between members, with the possibility that the country that collects the duty retaining a share (between 20 and 25% in the European customs union) to cover the additional administration costs associated with border trade.

 Like an FTA, the main positive effect of a customs union is that trade between members is likely to increase.

 However, while the removal of trade barriers between members will encourage trade between them it is likely to reduce trade between members and non-members.
 How beneficial this is depends upon whether membership of a customs union increases or decreases the efficient allocation of scarce resources, and the satisfaction of the wants and needs of consumers and producers.